fayeazahmed/foosball/README.md

 <li>After every goal, the ball is re-placed at gk of goal conceding team</li>

 <li>First side to score 10 goals wins, then match restarts.</li>

 <li>Single player is basically practice mode, where both sides have to becontrolled.
 Main target is creating the live multiplayer version</li>

+<li>For multiplayer, enter your name and your position will be shown.</li>

 </ul>

 ## Control: